LeonBucic/Data_Structures_And_Algorithms/README.md

 # Data structures and algorithms

-This repository contains examples of data structures and algortihams from my collage class.
+This repository contains examples of data structures and algortihams from my college class.

 ## Sorting algorithams

-Here are the sorting algorithms learned and their complexity in big O notation.
+Sorting algorithms learned and their complexity in big O notation.

 | Algorithm | Complexity (average) |
 | --------- | -------------------- |